ggzggzggzggz/CPSC210_project/README.md

 - As a user, I want to be able to delete a task from my to-do-list
 - As a user, I want to be able to save the state of the application
 - As a user, I want to be able to reload that state from file and resume exactly where they left off at some earlier time

+## Phase 4: Task 2
+In ToDoList class and deleteTask method that has a robust design.